 And, no, it doesn’t mean you have to move the mountains in order to help the environment.
 By changing the mindset, lifestyle and daily habits, everyone can play their part in the battle for the planet.

-Since the United States takes the first place on the list of trash-producing countries, the first thing every “go green” rookie needs to learn is to follow the law of “three R’s” – reduce, reuse and recycle.
+So the United States takes the first place on the list of trash-producing countries.
+The first thing every “go green” rookie needs to learn is to follow the law of “three R’s”.
+They are reduce, reuse and recycle.

 There’re numerous things you can do to cut down on waste production.
-For instance, you can waste less paper and save the trees at the same time by paying the bills online, choosing a microfiber cloth over a paper towel, pack children’s lunches into lunch boxes instead of paper bags, bring the shopping bag every time you hit the store, etc.
+For instance, you can waste less paper and save the trees.
+First off, pay the bills online!
+Choose a microfiber cloth over a paper towel.
+As well, pack children’s lunches into lunch boxes instead of paper bags!, Bring the shopping bag every time you hit the store, etc.

 Luckily, today we can recycle a wide range of materials – paper, plastic, glass, metal, even fabrics.
 However, we have to do it responsibly.
 Let’s take paper recycling for example.
 Did you know that even paper with staples, clips, and spirals is recyclable?
 Or, that food-stained paper isn’t?
 Therefore, do the little research on recycling does and don’ts and don’t be too lazy to sort out your trash regularly.

 If you want to start green living, you have to do it even in the supermarket.
 As environmental awareness is rising day by day, it’s not hard to find products with eco-friendly labels including detergents, cleaning products, cosmetics, …, the list is almost endless!

 However, the most important thing regarding your health is opting for organic food.
 Not only can pesticides and fertilizers harm the environment, but your health as well.
 So, visit the local farmer’s market and make sure you buy truly safe and healthy fruit and vegetables.